With the recent uptick we’re seeing in crime, now is a great time to be aware of some new options in the marketplace for keeping your home safe.

 - Finally, make sure your monitoring station is UL approved and also offers fire detection.

 - You might also consider SimpliSafe.com, a company that offers $15 a month monitoring on simple burglar alarm systems you install yourself.
 No technical know how is necessary!
-Read an extensive review of the service here.
+Read an extensive review of the service here as well as other DIY security systems.

 - Don’t forget about the basics of home security.
 This article about 13 things a burglar won’t tell you has some sobering reminders about the simple things we do that inadvertently invite burglars into our homes.